Hill Dickinson Stadium: Opening

 Evacuation testing during the 23 March certification game.

 Three test events were scheduled in order to gain the necessary safety certificates and licences to host competitive matches.
-The first event, opened for 10,000 fans on 17 February 2025, saw Everton U18s beating Wigan U18 squad 2–1.
-Wigan's Harrison Rimmer, in the 12th minute of play, become the first ever player to score a goal at the stadium; Everton's 16-year-old substitute Ray Robert then marked the inaugural goal at the home turf in the 88th minute, as he equalized result by converting a penalty.
+The first event, opened for 10,000 fans on 17 February 2025, saw Wigan U18s beating Everton U18 squad 2–1.
+Wigan's Harrison Rimmer, in the 12th minute of play, became the first ever player to score a goal at the stadium, before Wigan player Cole Simms scored a second to make the score 2–0 in the 17th minute.
+Everton's 16-year-old substitute Ray Robert then marked the inaugural goal for the home side in the 88th minute, as he converted a penalty.

 The second event took place on 23 March, a friendly featuring Everton U21s.
 The game sold out at 25,000 a 1–0 victory over Bolton Wanderers B squad.
 The game was 65 minutes long due to a mandatory evacuation practice.
 After the game concerns were raised about public transport availability and traffic congestion before and post-match.

 In July, a closed doors friendly was played by Everton vs Port Vale, outside the certification process.

-The concluding certification test was held at a pre-season friendly against AS Roma, held on 9 August, a weekend before the start of the 2025–26 Premier League season.
+The concluding certification test was held at a pre-season friendly against Roma, held on 9 August, a weekend before the start of the 2025–26 Premier League season.
 The match ended in a 0–1 loss for the home team, with Roma's Matías Soulé scoring in 70th minute.
 A sold-out attendance of 50,837 was recorded for the fixture.

-On 24 August, the stadium hosted its first competitive match, a Premier League fixture between Everton and Brighton, which Everton won 2-0.
-The first confirmed attendance in the ground was 51,759, The inaugural goal and assist in a competition fixture were captured by Evertonians Iliman Ndiaye and Jack Grealish respectively in the 23rd minute.
-Ndiaye had before also capped off the 2024–25 Premier League season as last men senior player to score in an official game at Goodison Park.
+On 24 August, the stadium hosted its first competitive match, a Premier League fixture between Everton and Brighton, which Everton won 2–0.
+The first confirmed attendance in the ground was 51,759, The inaugural goal and assist in a competitive fixture were captured by Evertonians Iliman Ndiaye and Jack Grealish, respectively, in the 23rd minute.
+Ndiaye had also capped off the 2024–25 Premier League season as the last men's senior player to score in a competitive match at Goodison Park.
 The game also saw Everton goalkeeper Jordan Pickford record the stadium's first penalty save, denying the attempt of Brighton forward Danny Welbeck in the 77th minute.

 The stadium was received positively by journalists upon its debut.
-The Telegraph's Thom Gibbs complimented the new grounds, noting that "the interior is quite unique for this country, agreeably square and miraculously intimate for a 50k+ capacity.
+The Telegraphs Thom Gibbs complimented the new grounds, noting that "the interior is quite unique for this country, agreeably square and miraculously intimate for a 50k+ capacity.
 Crucially, despite many modern trappings, it feels like a football stadium, with flashy design secondary to the people filling the seats."
-Likewise, the Guardian's Aaron Sharp noted that while the experience of the new stadium was "a marked departure from the visceral experience of navigating entry to Goodison", the stadium maintained a positive atmosphere, and that "as kick-off approached, this roomy, comfortable feat of 21st-century design felt all of a sudden very familiar – old school, even."
+Likewise, The Guardians Aaron Sharp noted that while the experience of the new stadium was "a marked departure from the visceral experience of navigating entry to Goodison", the stadium maintained a positive atmosphere, and that "as kick-off approached, this roomy, comfortable feat of 21st-century design felt all of a sudden very familiar – old school, even."